carpentries/instructor-training/episodes/11-practice-teaching.md

   the lesson episode you chose before the start of the training course.
 You will not be live coding; you can use a whiteboard or other visual aids if available (but this is not required!).
-3. Get together with your group and have each person teach their segment to the group, while one person records this (video and audio) using a cell phone or some other handheld device.
+3. Get together with your group and have each person introduce their lesson episode to the group, while one person records this (video and audio) using a cell phone or some other handheld device.
   Keep a strict time limit of 90 seconds per person (one person